-For matrices in the inverse-Wishart ensembles, the eigenvalue density takes the inverse-Marcenko-Pastur (IMP) expression reported in Eq.~\eqref{eq:f_IMP} of Appendix~\eqref{inverseWishart}.
+satisfying $\int d\tilde \lambda f(\tilde \lambda)=1$, $\int d\tilde \lambda f(\tilde \lambda) \tilde \lambda=2/x$.
+For matrices in the inverse-Wishart ensemble, the eigenvalue density takes the inverse-Marchenko--Pastur (IMP) expression reported in Equation~\eqref{eq:f_IMP} of Appendix~\ref{inverseWishart}.
 It is thus immediate to verify that the distribution for the rescaled eigenvalues defined above reads

-and it is shown in Fig.~\ref{fig:IMP}.
+and it is shown in Figure~\ref{fig:IMP}.
 The endpoints $\tilde\lambda_\pm$ are given by